 Project activities have the potential to generate industrial waste such as boxes, wiring, paper, insulation, and some metals (wire, conduit, etc.) and hazardous waste.
-Industrial waste will be stored in a covered dumpster and emptied as need at the CFA landfill.
+Industrial waste would be properly managed and disposed.

 Core drilling activities are expected to generate several hundred cubic feet of rock cuttings and drilling fluid, most of which would enter fractures in the boreholes.
-Drilling activities would also generate basalt and sediment core, all of which would be archived at the INL Core Storage Library for future studies.
+Drilling activities would also generate basalt and sediment core, which when no longer needed for project activities would be archived at the INL Core Storage Library for future studies.